 The bad news is that once pitting starts, it cannot be reversed or removed.
 The good news is that pitting does not affect the performance of your cookware, and that there are a few steps you can take to prevent pitting from starting (or spreading).

 The best way to prevent pitting is to only add salt to water once it's already come to a boil.
-That way, the salt dissolves in the hot water and does not sink down to the pan’s surface, thus preventing the reaction from occurring.
+That way, the salt dissolves in the hot water and does not sink down to the panโs surface, thus preventing the reaction from occurring altogether.

 2. Let Pans Heat Up

 This also goes for salting food in a cold pan.
 Make sure both your pan and the ingredients inside are hot, so that the salt melts on contact.
-If you're finishing your dish with salt, flaky or otherwise, do so once it's plated—not in the pan.
+If you're finishing your dish with salt, flaky or otherwise, do so once it's platedโnot in a pan removed from the heat.

 3. Avoid Abrasive Cleaners

-Never use straight bleach or abrasive cleaners that contain bleach to clean your Stainless Clad Cookware.
+Never use straight bleach or abrasive cleaners that contain bleach to clean your stainless cookware.
 Instead, use dish soap or powdered cleaners like our Make It Like New Cleaner or Bar Keeper's Friend.

 Additional Stainless Cookware Care Tips

-Stainless Clad Cookware is easy to maintain if you follow these steps, also found in our detailed care instructions.
+Stainless Clad Cookware is easy to maintain if you follow these steps, also found in our detailed Stainless Clad care instructions.

 - As we mentioned above, avoid abrasive cleaners and harsh brushes that may cause deep scratches in the surface of your cookware.
 This includes bleach-based cleaners, steel wool and oven cleaner.